···

 The Persistent Almost

 Close to the goal but never quite there.
 Almost finished.
 Almost launched.
 Almost ready.
-The "almost" is the pattern — and it happens too consistently to be coincidence.
-You're capable of getting close but something always pulls you back right at the edge.
+Psychologist Gay Hendricks calls this the Upper Limit Problem — an internal thermostat that pulls you back to familiar levels of achievement.
+You're capable of getting close, but something always intervenes at the edge.

 Derailing at the Crucial Moment

 Right when things could work out, something goes wrong.
 You miss the deadline.
 You pick a fight.
 You procrastinate on the one task that matters most.
-It looks random, but it keeps happening.
-The self sabotage shows up exactly when the finish line is closest.
+The self sabotage shows up exactly when the finish line is closest — too consistently to be coincidence.

 Endless Preparation

 More research.
 More planning.
 More courses.
 Never quite ready enough to actually do the thing.
-The preparation feels productive, but it also feels suspiciously like a very sophisticated way to avoid the moment where it could actually work.
+The preparation feels productive, but it also looks like a sophisticated way to avoid the moment where it could actually work.

 Downplaying Every Win

 When you do succeed: "It wasn't a big deal."
 "Anyone could have done it."
 "I just got lucky."
-The wins don't count because letting them count would mean accepting you deserve them — and that opens a door you're not sure you want to walk through.
+The wins don't count because letting them count would mean accepting you deserve them — and that opens a door you're not ready to walk through.

 Why Success Feels Dangerous

 Achievement means visibility.
 Visibility means judgment.
-Staying small feels safer.
+Staying small feels safer than being exposed.

-Even positive change is scary.
+Even positive change disrupts identity.
 Known struggle feels safer than unknown transformation.

 Reaching the goal brings pressure.
 What if you can't maintain it?
-What if you let people down?
+What if the next bar is even higher?

 Unworthiness